grouparoo/grouparoo/cli/README.md

 ## Commands

 In addition to the commands included with this package, the `grouparoo` command line interface will load commands from `@grouparoo/core` and any plugins you have installed.
 The list of available commands will vary based on your plugins and Grouparoo version.

-### Config

-Example: `npx grouparoo config`

-- This will start the Grouparoo Config UI and launch a browser for you to configure your instance.
-- For more information on Config UI, see http://www.grouparoo.com/docs/config

 ### Init